 After watching some of his early films, director Martin Scorsese asked to meet David Cronenberg.
-After meeting him, Scorsese said he looked like a Beverly Hills plastic surgeon.
-That is why Cronenberg gives himself a cameo as a doctor in this film.
+Upon meeting him, Scorsese said he looked like a Beverly Hills plastic surgeon.
+This inspired Cronenberg to give himself a cameo as a doctor.

 Scripted, but never filmed, was a segment meant to have followed the deleted monkey-cat scene: A homeless lady screams after interrupting Brundlefly as he feeds out of an open dumpster.
 Brundlefly seizes the bag lady and disintegrates her face with his vomit drop.
 Before he finishes feeding on the woman's corpse, Brundlefly's humanity emerges for a moment; just long enough to contemplate the horror of his sub-human existence.

 The infamous cat-monkey scene where Brundlefly fuses a cat and the remaining baboon and then beats it to death with a lead pipe was cut following a Toronto screening.
 According to producer Stuart Cornfeld the audience felt that there was no turning back for Seth and they lost all sympathy for his plight, which caused the rest of the film to not play as well.
 In Cornfeld's own words: "If you beat an animal to death, even a monkey-cat, your audience is not gonna be interested in your problems anymore".

 The line, "I'm saying, I'm an insect who dreamt he was a man and loved it, but now that dream is over, and the insect is awake." is a reference to author Zhuangzi's famous Butterfly Dream story.
 It's also a reference to Franz Kafka's famous short story, The Metamorphosis.